-More households may be forced to buy this year as landlords have been scared off of renting after a year of eviction bans.
+Added to it is the fact that more and more households may be forced to buy this year as landlords have been scared off of renting after a year of eviction bans, thus creating more demand for limited homes.

 Treasury secretary Janet Yellen has also claimed that higher interest rates could be a good thing.
 Any switch by the Fed to start raising rates could trigger even more people to buy before they go up further.